pazadam/Itiner-e--The-Digital-Atlas-of-Ancient-Roads/README.md

 ### Description of the repository

-The [**itiner-e\_tutorial**](itiner-e_tutorial.pdf) contains basic introduction into the goals of the project, data structure employed for the road data, introduction to the web platform,  workflows on how to upload and edit the data online and workflows for QGIS and ArcGIS on how to calculate certain data attributes required for the database.
+The [**itiner-e\_tutorial**](itiner-e_tutorial.pdf) contains a basic introduction to the goals of the project, data structure employed for the road data, introduction to the web platform,  workflows on how to upload and edit the data online, and workflows for QGIS and ArcGIS on how to calculate certain data attributes required for the database.

-Templates in GeoJson and Shapefile formats to be used for data digitization in GIS are stored in [**templates**](/templates) folder.
-GeoJson file is formated according to the instructions and template on the website and so it can be uploaded to the database without any editing.
+Templates in GeoJson and Shapefile formats to be used for data digitization in GIS are stored in the [**templates**](/templates) folder.
+The GeoJson file is formated according to the instructions and template on the website and so it can be uploaded to the database without any editing.
 The Shapefile template has truncated field names due to technical limitations, so upon upload a field mapping must be done (see complete instructions in the tutorial).

 Custom python code to calculate an average slope along a road segment in QGIS is in the [**itiner-e\_avgSlope\_PyQGIS**](itiner-e_avgSlope_PyQGIS.txt) file.
 Its contents can be copied and pasted directly in the PyQGIS editor in QGIS.
 You only need to change the names of the road layer and DEM layer in the code (see complete instructions in the tutorial).